Home » PowerShell » PowerShell – Print Environment Variables

 PowerShell print env variable

-To get PowerShell environment variable value using environment name, use the below command
+To get PowerShell environment variable value using the environment name, use the below command

 $env:APPDATA

-In the above command, it takes APPDATA as environment variable name and prints PowerShell environment variable value as C:\Users\ShellGeek\ AppData\Roaming as environment variable path.
+In the above example, $env uses APPDATA as the environment variable name and prints PowerShell environment variable value as C:\Users\ShellGeek\ AppData\Roaming as environment variable path.

 Cool Tip: How to set environment variable using PowerShell!